benabel/chempict/README.md

 ## Credits

 This project is a fork of the [kemia](http://kemia.github.io/) project, which is a reaction editor written in javascript and compiled using the google closure compiler.

+The chemdoodle writer is inspired by this blog [post](http://zachcp.org/blog/2015/browserchemistry/) written by [zach charlop-powers](http://zachcp.org/index.html)